Objectives & Stats

 Program Educational Objectives

-The educational objective of the Electrical Engineering program, in support of the mission of the school, is to prepare graduates to achieve success in one or more of the following within a few years after graduation:
+In support of the mission of the School of Engineering and Applied Science, the educational objective of the Electrical Engineering program is to prepare graduates to achieve success in one or more of the following within a few years after graduation:

 - Graduate or professional studies—as evidenced by admission to a top-tier program, attainment of advanced degrees, research contributions, or professional recognition.